Skip to main content

 Some practice areas that touch on construction may include:

 • Workplace safety law: The Occupational Safety and Health Administration (OSHA) closely tracks commercial construction sites.
-Scaffolding, enclosed spaces, and hazardous chemicals used during the construction process fall under OSHA's mandate.
-Workplace injuries require legal services and insurance so no issues arise.
+Scaffolding, enclosed spaces, and hazardous chemicals used during the construction process fall under OSHA’s mandate.
+Workplace injuries require legal services and insurance to avoid legal issues.

 Contract Disputes

 The majority of construction disputes involve contract claims.
-If the client and contractor disagree about the scope of work, the language of the contract should prevail.
-Legal problems occur if the contract is unclear or the nature of the project changes during construction,
+If the client and contractor disagree on the scope of work, the contract language should prevail.
+Legal problems occur if the contract is unclear or the nature of the project changes during construction.

 Unfortunately, not all contractors use good contracts.
 Some use the industry standard forms provided online by construction business agencies.
 These templates include boilerplate language that helps avoid litigation.
 Standard forms include warnings about mechanic’s liens and disclaimers for product defect claims.

-Without these contracts, a homeowner may need legal representation from a construction law attorney when there is a dispute with a contractor or permitting agency.
+Without these contracts, a homeowner may need legal representation from a construction law attorney in the event of a dispute with a contractor or a permitting agency.

 When You Need a Construction Lawyer